 - Difficulties in breathing and swallowing

-At least 20 Canadian women experienced severe side effects, including one infant who died, per FDA records.
-Four infants that were born to mothers who Zofran, weighed around 4 pounds at birth, and 6 infants were said to have “fetal growth restriction.”
+At least 20 Canadian women experienced these severe side effects.
+One infant also died according to FDA records.
+Four infants that were born to mothers who used Zofran weighed around four pounds at birth.
+Six infants were said to have “fetal growth restriction.”

 Additional Studies Needed

-As mentioned earlier, more studies are needed to substantiate the data already provided in previous studies.
-Until then, always speak with your doctor regarding the potential side effects of Zofran and any other medication.
-Again, your physician has the legal obligation to inform you of any and all risks associated with medicines prescribed to you.
+More studies are needed to substantiate the data from previous studies.
+Until then, always speak with your doctor regarding whether you should take Zofran while pregnant.
+Your physician has a legal obligation to inform you of any risks associated with medications prescribed to you.